 If we hear any more updates, we will make sure to be back with another Face Yoga with Koko update.

-For more on Shark Tank Season 11, be sure to check out our Season 11 products page.
+For even more on companies and products featured on the show, be sure to check out our Season 11 products page.

 Shop the Shark Tank Recap Store